dailystory/docs/articles/changelog/2020/january.md

 * Refactor: mark as delivered by default
 * Bug: security operation issue with html2canvas on Safari
 * Refactor: click open queue to use bulk sql
+* Refactor: workflow redesign with multiple steps and workflows

 ## January 15, 2020
 * Refactor: updates to new workflow designer